 The Haruka Express runs several times daily from the Kyoto Station to the Kansai Airport Station.
-The train also stops in Osaka at the Shin-Osaka Station and the Tennoji Station.
+The train also stops in Osaka at the Shin-Osaka Station, Osaka Station and the Tennoji Station.

 For other destinations here is the full list of stations served by the JR Haruka Express trains.

 - Maibara station (connection with the Tokaido Shinkansen line)

 - Kusatsu (connection with the JR Kusatsu line)